 Importance of Macroeconomics

-- It helps in understand the functioning of a complex modern economic system.
-Macroeconomics gives us a clue on how the economy functions on a whole and how the level of national income and employment is determined on the basis of aggregate demand and aggregate supply.
+- It helps in understanding the functioning of a complex modern economic system.
+Macroeconomics gives us a clue into how the economy functions as a whole and how the level of national income and employment is determined on the basis of aggregate demand and aggregate supply.

-- In a certain way macroeconomics does helps in achieving the goal of economic growth, higher level of GDP and higher level of employment.
+- In a certain way, macroeconomics does help in achieving the goal of economic growth, a higher level of GDP, and a higher level of employment.

-- Bringing stability in price level and analysis of the fluctuations in business activities is another set of macroeconomic problems that are taken care by better understanding of macroeconomics.
+- Bringing stability in price level and analysis of the fluctuations in business activities is another set of macroeconomic problems that are taken care of by a better understanding of macroeconomics.

 - Macroeconomics helps in suggesting policy measures to control inflation and deflation.

-- It explains factors affecting balance of payment.
-It also identifies causes of deficit in balance of payment and suggests measures for the same.
+- It explains the factors affecting the balance of payment.
+It also identifies causes of deficit in the balance of payment and suggests measures.

-- It helps to solve economic problems like poverty, unemployment, inflation, deflation etc. The solution for such macroeconomic problem is possible at macro level only.
+- Helps to solve economic problems like poverty, unemployment, inflation, deflation, etc. The solution for such macroeconomic problems is possible at the macro level only.

-- Better understanding of the macroeconomics of the country helps to formulate correct economic policies and also coordinate with international economic policies.
+- A better understanding of the country’s macroeconomics helps formulate correct economic policies and coordinate with international economic policies.

-Think that there are 4 boxes of a full sized pizza, and there are 10 hungry moths that are ready to grab a bite.
-But only 4 of them get to have all the 4 boxes of pizza.
-So rests of the six people are not utilized here in this eating completion.
-Though it’s a funny scenario, it can exactly be related to why unemployment creeps in.
-In the same way; unemployment arises when factors of production that are willing and able to produce goods and services are not actively engaged in production.
+Think that there are 4 boxes of a full-sized pizza, and there are 10 hungry moths that are ready to grab a bite.
+But only 4 of them get to have all 4 boxes of pizza.
+So rest of the six people are not utilized here in this eating completion.
+Though it’s a funny scenario, it can relate exactly to why unemployment creeps in.
+In the same way, unemployment arises when factors of production that are willing and able to produce goods and services are not actively engaged in production.
 Unemployment means the economy is not attaining the macroeconomic goal of full employment.
 Unemployment is a problem because:

-- Less output is produced and thus arise the problem of scarcity in the economy.
+- Less output, and thus arises the problem of scarcity in the economy.

-- Due to which the owners of unemployed resources receive less income.
+- Due to this, the owners of unemployed resources receive less income.
 This gradually reduces the standard of living.

-Thus unemployment rate ultimately tells us how many people from the available pool of labor force are unable to find work.
-It is generally observed that when the economy witness growth from period to period, which is indicated in the GDP growth rate, unemployment levels tend to be low.
-This is because with rising (GDP levels, the output is higher, and hence more laborers are needed to keep up with the greater levels of production.
-Generally, better the economy, lower is the unemployment rate and vice-versa.
+Thus unemployment rate ultimately tells us how many people from the available labor force pool cannot find work.
+It is generally observed that unemployment levels tend to be low when the economy witnesses growth from period to period, which is indicated in the GDP growth rate.
+This is because with rising (GDP levels, the output is higher, and hence, more laborers are needed to keep up with the greater production levels.
+Generally, the better the economy, the lower the unemployment rate.

-- Since there is rise in the price of goods and services, the purchasing power of money declines.
-This in turn reduces financial wealth and lowers living standards.
+- Since there is a rise in the price of goods and services, the purchasing power of money declines, this, in turn, reduces financial wealth and lowers living standards.

 - Greater uncertainty surrounds long-run planning.

-Interest rates are the charges which are levied by the banks for lending a loan.
-As businesses borrow money from the banks from time to time, increase in Interest rates will directly influence the business.
-With the increase in interest rates will lead to increase in interest expense.
-In such a case businesses will have to incur higher costs to repay the loan.
-Along with the businesses, interest rate changes also affect customers who in turn will affect the business.
-Individuals in such cases have to pay higher amount to borrow the money, ultimately declining the demand for large products.
+Interest rates are the charges levied by banks for lending a loan.
+As businesses borrow money from the banks occasionally, an increase in Interest rates will directly influence the business.
+The increase in interest rates will lead to an increase in interest expense.
+In such a case, businesses will incur higher costs to repay the loan.
+Along with the businesses, interest rate changes also affect customers, which will affect the business.
+In such cases, individuals have to pay more to borrow the money, ultimately declining the demand for large products.

-Here are some articles that will help you to get more detail about the Macroeconomics Problems so just go through the link.
+Here are some articles that will help you get more details about macroeconomic problems, so just go through the link.